najgel/terraform-azurerm-api-app/README.md

 ### app_service_plan_id

-The ID of the App Service Plan within which to create this Function App.
+The ID of the App Service Plan within which to create this API App.

 ### api_definition_url